 - 2 tablespoons sherry wine

-- 1 (28 ounce) can whole fire-roasted plum tomatoes , (or regular is fine)
+- 28 ounces canned fire-roasted whole plum tomatoes , (or regular is fine)

 - 1 quart vegetable broth